ELEVEN 0. SIX

 Further ahead, barren trees and heavy coats reveal that it is still winter.
 Warm breath meets bitter cold then disappears.
 Vendors line both ends of the sidewalk.

-Approaching The Apollo her soft tread is padded by litter, then hardened, stepping on footprints left behind by giants of Black America.
+Approaching The Apollo her soft tread is padded by litter, then hardened, stepping on footprints left behind by giants.
 Names fastened to the ground by brass plaques, anchored to the tradition of this place.
 Cemented deep into an invisible future.
 Soft too is the noise lifting off each corner.
 Buried in the seam of muffled conversations and screeching tires is a familiar kind of silence.

 A melody steady and chaotic.
 Relaxing.